Butyrate Supplements & Gut Health

 And of course, dysbiosis is also associated with many gastrointestinal diseases, including inflammatory bowel disease and irritable bowel syndrome.3

-Although the exact reason why gut flora affects overall health is unknown at this time, studies suggest postbiotics like butyrate play a big role.4
+Although the exact reason why gut flora affects overall health is unknown at this time, studies suggest postbiotics supplements like the one we are discussing here, play a big role.4

 What is Butyrate And Why Does Harvard Call it the “Optimal” Short Chain Fatty Acid?

-That’s because butyrate has been found to be “more potent” and provides more health benefits than other short-chain fatty acids (SCFA), particularly when it comes to colon health.
+That’s because butyrate has been found to be “more potent” and provides more health benefits than other short-chain fatty acids (SCFA), particularly when it comes to colon health and energy source to combat disease.

-In fact, research suggests that butyrate is the most effective SCFA for the inhibition of histone deacetylases (HDAC) activity.
+In fact, research suggests that it is the most effective SCFA for the inhibition of histone deacetylases (HDAC) activity.
 HDAC inhibitors have shown to be effective at preventing or treating colorectal cancer.5,6

-It’s not easy to come up with a butyrate definition that includes all the health benefits of this nutrient.
-Suffice to say that butyrate, along with acetate and propionate, are the three main SCFAs shown to provide many health benefits.
+It’s not easy to come up with a definition that includes all the health benefits of butyrate as a nutrient.
+Suffice to say that butyrate supplementation, along with acetate and propionate, are the three main SCFAs shown to provide many health benefits.

 They are the “waste products” of intestinal fermentation, created when beneficial bacteria eat dietary fiber inside your colon.